$125 off any CGM Plan. Use code FALL125

 A variety of RXBAR snack bars

-While the nutritional content varies by the flavor, RXBARs contain no added sugars, around five grams of fiber, and around 12 grams of protein per bar.
+While the nutritional content varies by flavor, RXBARs contain no added sugars.
+Each portion size for this protein bar usually has around five grams of fiber and around 12 grams of protein.

-Their bars are available in flavors like strawberry, chocolate, and honey cinnamon peanut butter, as well as seasonal flavors like pecan, pumpkin spice, and gingerbread.
-Many are gluten-free and dairy-free as well.
+Their bars are available in strawberry, chocolate, honey, cinnamon, and peanut butter flavors, as well as seasonal flavors like pecan, pumpkin spice, and gingerbread.
+Many are also gluten-free and dairy-free.

 2) Epic Provisions

-Epic Provisions sells meat bars that include flavors like Bison Bacon Cranberry, Sea Salt and Pepper Venison, Beef Apple Bacon, and Chicken Sriracha.
+Epic Provisions sells meat bars that include a wide range of flavors like Bison Bacon Cranberry, Sea Salt and Pepper Venison, Lean Beef Apple Bacon, and Chicken Sriracha.
 Their website conveniently lists which options are keto, paleo, and whole 30-friendly.

 This brand also has snack strips that are more like jerky, like wagyu beef and smoked salmon snack strips, as well as bite-sized snacks, like beef liver and salmon bites.